erayckc52/portfolio_website/README.md

 ## Usage
 - Explore different sections of the portfolio by navigating through the navbar.
+- Read through About Me and Experience to gain an understanding of my background.
 - Use the contact form to send messages directly to me.
 - Browse through the Projects section for detailed information on my work.